NamelessCoding/NamelessCoding.github.io/raypathtracer.md

 ![Octocat](https://github.com/NamelessCoding/NamelessCoding.github.io/blob/main/assets/images/2pd4.png?raw=true)

 One big issue with this way of generating an image is that the noise can become a big hurdle to overcome, there are some denoisers out there, one which I prefer being by Intel and Nvidia.
-However on the other hand, it takes a while for it to converge.

 # **2D Ray Tracing**